jprichardson/node-fs-extra/README.md

 var fs = Promise.promisifyAll(require("fs-extra"))
 ```

-Or you can use the package [`fs-extra-promise`](https://github.com/overlookmotel/fs-extra-promise) that marrys the two together.
+Or you can use the package [`fs-extra-promise`](https://github.com/overlookmotel/fs-extra-promise) that marries the two together.

 ### TypeScript